Shell’s floater rig of the year award goes to Maersk drillship

 The Maersk Viking drillship started a two-well exploration drilling contract with Brunei Shell Petroleum Company (BSP) in April 2021, and Shell justifies the Rig of the Year award with “an all-round excellent performance in every area including safety, operational efficiency, and the safe and successful start-up of the campaign with BSP,” according to Maersk Drilling.

-The Danish offshore drilling contractor explained that its relationship with Brunei Shell Petroleum dates back to 2007 and has resulted in multiple Rig of the Year awards including three consecutive wins in the Jack-up Rig Category for Maersk Convincer from 2018 to 2020.
-Maersk Drilling informed that it has now won nine Rig of the Year awards in total from Shell during the last decade.
+The Danish offshore drilling contractor explains that its relationship with Brunei Shell Petroleum dates back to 2007 and has resulted in multiple Rig of the Year awards, including three consecutive wins in the Jack-up Rig Category for Maersk Convincer from 2018 to 2020.
+Maersk Drilling has now won nine Rig of the Year awards in total from Shell during the last decade.

 Morten Kelstrup, COO of Maersk Drilling, commented: “We’re extremely proud to receive this award which recognises the extraordinary efforts of the entire Maersk Viking team in close collaboration with our long-term customers at BSP.
 I want to congratulate everyone that has contributed to this success, including both onshore and offshore colleagues as well as our partners with both the customer and the service companies involved.”